deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 The Johnny Cab arrived and Julian had to insist Xiù sit down so he could load their luggage himself.
 He wasn’t really *ready* to let go of the protective father role completely, and she didn’t object too much to sitting back and letting him do all the work.
 It didn’t take long and they were underway after only a couple of minutes.

 He called ahead to the Array terminal.
-This was, technically, government business now and he had the authority to arrange an urgent jumpto Akyawentuo at any time.
+This was, technically, government business now and he had the authority to arrange an urgent jump to Akyawentuo at any time.
 He’d need to send a report to the Ambassador explaining why and all that stuff, but right now all that mattered was that the Special Envoy to the Ten’Gewek was on the wrong planet.
 It was a little disruptive to regular traffic, but the terminal could handle it.
 Most travellers wouldn’t even notice anything had happened.

 It’d still come out of the budget, though.
 Always there was a budget.